 We want your play to be seen by as many people as possible!
 That means we need your help spreading the word.
-We recommend you follow us on Facebook at Be Bold Productions and on Instagram @beboldtheatre.
+Please follow us on Facebook at Be Bold Productions and on Instagram @beboldtheatre.

 - We find posts that include images are more successful than just text.
 We recommend including behind-the-scenes shots of your rehearsal process and original artwork advertising your show.

 - You are not required to provide artwork for your play, but social media followers definitely engage with it.
 This can be as simple as putting a picture on a colorful background with your play title, or it can include an artistic layout.
-We have had a lot of success using PowerPoint and using sites such as Unsplash and Pixabay for free pictures that are not copyrighted.
+We have had a lot of success using PowerPoint or Photoshop (or there are many free graphics programs online) and using sites such as Unsplash and Pixabay for free pictures that are not copyrighted.
+If you don’t provide artwork, we will likely make our own for your play to get people excited to see your work!
 See below for some examples.